Ferrihydrite: Structure

 Due to the nanoparticulate nature of ferrihydrite, the structure has remained elusive for many years and is still a matter of controversy.
 Drits et al., using X-ray diffraction data, proposed in 1993 a multiphase structure model for six-line ferrihydrite with three components: (1) defect-free crystallites (f-phase) with double-hexagonal stacking of oxygen and hydroxyl layers (ABAC sequence) and disordered octahedral Fe occupancies, (2) defective crystallites (d-phase) with a short-range feroxyhite-like (δ-FeOOH) structure, and (3) subordinate ultradisperse hematite (α-Fe2O3).
-The diffraction model has been confirmed in 2002 by Neutron diffraction, and the three components were observed by High-resolution transmission electron microscopy.
-A single phase model for both ferrihydrite and hydromaghemite has been proposed by Michel et al., in 2007-2010, based on pair distribution function (PDF) analysis of x-ray total scattering data.
+The diffraction model has been confirmed in 2002 by neutron diffraction, and the three components were observed by high-resolution transmission electron microscopy.
+A single phase model for both ferrihydrite and hydromaghemite has been proposed by Michel et al., in 2007–2010, based on pair distribution function (PDF) analysis of x-ray total scattering data.
 The structural model, isostructural with the mineral akdalaite (Al10O14(OH)2), contains 20% tetrahedrally and 80% octahedrally coordinated iron.
-Manceau et al. showed in 2014 that the Drits et al. model reproduces the PDF data as well as the Michel et al. model.
+Manceau et al. showed in 2014 that the Drits et al. model reproduces the PDF data as well as the Michel et al. model, and he suggested in 2019 that the tetrahedral coordination arises from maghemite and magnetite impurities observed by electron microscopy.

 Porosity and environmental absorbent potential

 Because of the small size of individual nanocrystals, Fh is nanoporous yielding large surface areas of several hundred square meters per gram.
 In addition to having a high surface area to volume ratio, Fh also has a high density of local or point defects, such as dangling bonds and vacancies.
 These properties confer a high ability to adsorb many environmentally important chemical species, including arsenic, lead, phosphate, and organic molecules (e.g., humic and fulvic acids).
 Its strong and extensive interaction with trace metals and metalloids is used in industry, at large-scale in water purification plants, as in North Germany and to produce the city water at Hiroshima, and at small scale to clean wastewaters and groundwaters, for example to remove arsenic from industrial effluents and drinking water.
 Its nanoporosity and high affinity for gold can be used to elaborate Fh-supported nanosized Au particles for the catalytic oxidation of CO at temperatures below 0 °C. Dispersed six-line ferrihydrite nanoparticles can be entrapped in a vesicular state to increase their stability.
+Presence of ferrihydrite can enhance growth of certain microbes, eg. Dissulfuribacter thermophilus, by scavenging sulfide, a waste product of their metabolism.